-I often get questions from my readers about using natural silk fabric:
+I often get questions from my readers about the uses of silk fabric:

 - Which is the best silk fabric for dresses?
 Skirts?

 - Can I use silk fabric in interior design?

 - Can I make pajamas from silk fabric?

 - What types of silk are good to make a lining?

 - How do I choose silk fabric suitable for my project?

 In this article, I will try to answer some of these questions.